Excluding Kuratowski graphs and their duals from binary matroids: Critical exponents

-Kung~\cite{kung4} looked at the critical exponent over \gf{2} of binary matroids with no \mkt\dash minor.
-He showed that if $M \in \ex{\mkt}$ is simple then $c(M;\, 2) \leq 10$.
-In this section we show that in fact $c(M;\, 2) \leq 4$, and that this bound can not be improved.
-In particular, we show that if $M \in \ex{\mkt}$ is loopless and $c(M;\, 2) = 4$, then $M$ has a $3$\dash connected component isomorphic to \pg{3,\, 2}.
+Kung~\cite{Kun87} looked at the critical exponent over \gf{2} of binary matroids with no \mkt\dash minor.
+He showed that if $M \in \ex{\{\mkt\}}$ is loopless then $c(M; 2) \leq 10$.
+By using \Cref{thm15} as well as \cite[Lemma~3.1]{Kun86}, we can improve this to $c(M; 2)\leq 5$, since $|E(M)|\leq 5r(M)$ for every simple matroid $M \in \ex{\{\mkt\}}$.
+In this section we improve this further to $c(M; 2) \leq 4$, and show that this bound cannot be improved.
+In particular, we show that if $c(M; 2) = 4$, then $M$ has a $3$\dash connected component isomorphic to \pg{3,2}.

-The critical exponent can be expressed in terms of the \emph{characteristic polynomial}.
-Suppose that $M$ is a matroid on the ground set $E$.
-Then the characteristic polynomial of $M$, denoted $\chi(M;\, t)$, is defined by

-Suppose that $M$ is a loopless \gf{q}\dash representable matroid with rank~$r$.
-If $M$ is embedded in \pg{r-1,\, q} then the number of $k$\dash tuples of functionals that distinguish $M$ is precisely $\chi(M;\, q^{k})$.
-Therefore $c(M;\, q)$ is the least positive integer $k$ such that $\chi(M;\, q^{k})$ is positive.
-We note that $\chi(M;\, q^{k}) \geq 0$ for every \gf{q}\dash representable matroid, and every positive integer~$k$.

-The characteristic polynomial of $M$ is an evaluation of the Tutte polynomial.
-This is the two-variable polynomial defined by